Child Development Associate Credential

 - Have a high school diploma or GED

-- Be able to speak, read and write in English fluently enough to fulfill the responsibilities of a CDA candidate
+- Be able to speak, read and write in English or Spanish fluently enough to fulfill the responsibilities of a CDA candidate